mmartin46/TaskManager/README.md

 ## Key Features

-- Real-time updates and notification
+- Real-time updates and notification using SignalR
 - Response design implemented for mobile/desktop devices
+- Allows users to end tasks which have high processing power.

 #### Screenshots